AvdN/steve/docs/commandline.rst

    Are values that should be in HTML in HTML?

+   *This currently works on the JSON files, ``sync`` beforehand if necessary.*

-9. Now it's time to submit your changes!
+10. Now it's time to submit your changes!

    If you do not have an API key that gives you write access to the server, then tar the ``json/`` directory up and send it to someone who does.